 Britain Uncovered: Which of your pieces are you most proud of?

-Britain Uncovered: Earlier in the year, I had the chance to visit one of Ruby & Rosy’s body sketch club workshops in London (full review here), where the emphasis is less on the quality of the sketches, and more on the participation and body empowerment side of things.
+Britain Uncovered: Earlier in the year, we had the chance to visit one of Ruby & Rosy’s Body Love Sketch Club workshops in London (full review here), where the emphasis is less on the quality of the sketches, and more on the participation and body empowerment side of things.
 Do you support the concept of these types of events?

 Erin: This sounds fantastic!
 I haven’t had the chance to attend one of these events, but I love the concept.
 It is really important to me to try and normalise nakedness, especially of marginalised bodies in a way that makes people feel both empowered and safe.